Upper Bucks County, PA: Hammers, Bells, and Songs to Sing All Over This Land

 Twelve covered wooden bridges remain in Bucks County.
 So, the folks at Visit Bucks County have put together this ambling Driving Tour.

 Some of the most serendipitous pleasures come from just driving the beautiful hills and dales, stumbling on farms, woods, and river scenes.
-And finding the creaky covered bridges that take you back in time.
+And finding the creaky-covered bridges that take you back in time.

-Where to Eat in Bucks County PA
+Restaurants In Bucks County PA

-EAT: Black Bass Restaurant at the Black Bass Hotel, Lumberville
+EAT: Black Bass Restaurant at the Black Bass Hotel – Lumberville

 This place has been popular with the locals for decades.
 And that goes twice for the signature “Meeting Street Crab,” with triple cream, sherry and cheddar ($33).
 It’s been on the menu for nearly 60 years.